Unidata/MetPy/docs/devel/infrastructureguide.rst

 MetPy conda packages are automatically produced and uploaded to `Anaconda.org <https://anaconda.org/conda-forge/MetPy>`_ thanks to conda-forge.
-Once the release is built and uploaded to PyPI, then a Pull Request should be made against the `MetPy feedstock <https://github.com/conda-forge/metpy-feedstock>`_, which contains the recipe for building MetPy's conda packages.
-The Pull Request should:
+Once the release is built and uploaded to PyPI, conda-forge's automated bot infrastructure should (within anywhere from 30 minutes to a couple hours) produce a Pull Request on the `MetPy feedstock <https://github.com/conda-forge/metpy-feedstock>`_, which handles updating the package.
+This repository contains the recipe for building MetPy's conda packages.

+If for some reason the bots fail or are delayed, a PR for the version update can be done manually.
+This should:

 1. Update the version
 2. Update the hash to match that of the new source distribution **uploaded to PyPI**